qri-io/rfcs/text/0006-dataset_naming.md

 }
 ```

-This function handles replacements like converting `me` to the user's `handle`, and fills in PeerID and Path.
+This function handles replacements like converting `me` to the peer's `handle`, and fills in PeerID and Path.
 It returns the error `repo.ErrNotFound` if the dataset does not exist in the user's repo, which means the dataset is not local, but may exist remotely.
 Callers of this function should respond appropriately, by contacting peers if a p2p connection exists.

 # Drawbacks